2raj2raj/bitcoin-educational-content/courses/eco102/en.md

 False philanthropy, Bastiat says, is one of the major causes of the perversion of the law.
 Some men consider themselves above the rest of humanity and capable of making better choices than others.

 ![image](assets/en/127.webp)
 They know better what is good for others and will impose their conception of good on everyone; these are the philanthropists.
 They have created false rights, which are now referred to as social rights.
-Social rights are nothing more than rights over the labor of others, rights to dispose of one's property, the fruit of one's labor: the right to housing, the right to health, to education, to work, to a minimum wage, etc.
+Social rights are essentially rights to the labor of others, rights to dispose of one's property, and the fruits of one's labor, including the right to housing, health, education, work, and a minimum wage.

 What is plunder?
 It is the exact opposite of property, Bastiat tells us.
 To plunder comes from the Latin _spoliare_, which means to strip.
 We have seen that man can only live by appropriating things, by applying his faculties to things, that is, by working.
 Alas, he can also appropriate the product of the faculties of his fellow man, that is, to plunder him.